dailydimaz/helper/CONTRIBUTING.md

 # Contributing to Helper

+**This software is derived from the source code for Gumroad, Inc. Helper™ software.**

 Thanks for your interest in contributing!
 This document will help you get started.

 ## Quick Start